PUYJALON-Pierre/Medilabo/client-ui/README.md

 Use Thymeleaf to expose view wih data retrieving from other services, communicating by Feign.

-This microservice is part of Medilabo project which allow screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.
+This microservice is part of Medilabo project which allows screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.

 Available for all platforms (PC, tablets, phones)